 Randall Stanley Brooker...
 Gasparillo has a rich history of great sports personalities.
 My father was a competitive cyclist in the 1960s.
 Two of the highlights of the year were Texaco's Southern Games in Guaracara Park and the Easter Cycling Grand Prix at the Arima Velodrome.
-Apart from going to see the internationals duke it out with the local cyclists, we also cheered the Gasparillo lads flying the National Colours - Lloyd Joseph and Anthony

-Commissiong.
-The tradition of Gasparillo producing great national cyclists continues with Nicholas Paul, the current World Record holder in the Flying 200m Sprint.
+Apart from going to see the internationals duke it out with the local cyclists, we also cheered the Gasparillo lads flying the National Colours - Lloyd Joseph and Anthony Commisiong.
+The tradition of Gasparillo producing great national cyclists continues with Nicholas Paul, World Record holder in the Flying 200m Sprint.

 Wendy Modeste...
-The Joseph family also has two other sons Keith and Ken.
-Babes real name is Oliver.
+The Josephs have 2 other sons Keith & Ken.
+Babes name is Oliver.